Programs and Workshops for All Ages

 Fish Derby ~ October 17th and 18th, 2020 ~

 The Fish Derby is a two-day annual fishing event held on Saturday and Sunday in October.
 To participate in the Fish Derby, registration is required before or during the event.
 Cash prizes are awarded for different categories of fish caught in Cachuma Lake, and merchandise prizes are distributed throughout the event.
 Participants of all ages are welcome, and there is a fee required for participation.
 More information and a downloadable registration form can be found at www.TroutDerby.org.

 Each May, the Nature Center hosts an organization that offers an exhibit of live animals.
 Participants of all ages have the opportunity to learn about and have an up-close look at native animals.
 This is a free event for all participants.

 Adult Fishing Workshop ~ June ~

-Offered every July the workshop allows kids to learn some of the basics of fishing.
-The program begins with a short talk on fishing in general and an introduction of the teachers for the day.
-There are five or so stations to which small groups then rotate for a 15-20 minutes lesson.
-They learn about: tying knots, kinds of fish in the lake, salt water fishing, casting, where to fish on the lake, fly fishing.
+Offered in August, the workshop allows kids to learn some of the basics of fishing.
+The program begins with a short talk on fishing in general and an introduction of teachers for the day.
+There are five or so stations to which small groups then rotate for a 15-20 minute lesson.
+Children learn about tying knots, kinds of fish in the lake, saltwater fishing, casting, where to fish on the lake, and fly fishing.
 Volunteer anglers participate in teaching the kids these fundamentals.
-Santa Barbara County Fish and Game Commission underwrite these workshops.
+Santa Barbara County Fish and Game Commission underwrites these workshops.
 Attendance is limited to 50 kids ages 7 - 15.
 There is no fee for this event.
 Contact us at Julie@clnaturecenter.org to register!